nweidenh/startup/notes.md

 Honestly once it is set up, the data functionality seems solid and not too hard.

 Empty brackets in a mongoDB query just returns everything, options allow you to update that query.

+Websocket
+To debug, you have to run the F5 through the index.js file If your debugger breaks, you may need to create a launch file